 Illinois receives $2M grant to help counter opioid crisis

-SPRINGFIELD, Ill.
-(AP) _ The Illinois Department of Public Health has received a grant to help 18 rural counties in south-central Illinois hit hardest by the opioid crisis .
+SPRINGFIELD, Ill. – The Illinois Department of Public Health has received a grant to help 18 rural counties in south-central Illinois hit hardest by the opioid crisis .

 The Substance Abuse and Mental Health Services Administration awarded the grant of more than $2 million for the next four years.